miuim/php-jwt/README.md

 ```

 The `PrivateKey` parameter is optional.
 Do not specify it if you only want to
 verify JWTs.
-Of course, you need to specify it when you want to sign a JWT.
+Of course, you need to specify it when you want to sign JWTs.

 ## HS256